 - API Gateway (excluding API v1)

-A set of dashboards for different AWS Services is available in the New Relic One Quickstarts app.
+A set of dashboards for the most popular AWS Services are available in New Relic Instant Observaiblity.

 Follow these steps in order to browse and import dashboards:

-- Navigate to the Apps catalog in New Relic One.
+- Click Instant Observability from the top bar in New Relic One.

 New Relic provides a set of tools to keep track of the data being ingested in your account.
 Go to Manage your data in the settings menu to see all details.
 Metrics ingested from AWS Metric Streams integrations are considered in the Metric bucket.